 |40 percent coursework||20 percent written exams||40 percent practical|

 |70 percent coursework||20 percent written exams||10 percent practical|

 Please note: The percentages above do not include any pass/fail elements as these do not contribute to the overall degree classification.
 All modules must be successfully completed for credit to be awarded.

 You will receive feedback on all assessed coursework and practical assignments and we aim to provide this within three weeks.
 Feedback on examinations is also available on request.

 Assessment feedback is intended to help you learn and you are encouraged to discuss it with your module leader.

 What are the course entry requirements?

-A typical offer will include GCSE Maths and English at grade C or above and a UCAS Tariff score of 96-112.
+A typical offer will be a UCAS Tariff score of 96.
 A minimum of two full A-levels (or equivalent) is required.
 Every application is considered on an individual basis.